2025 Rose Prince Pilgrimage

 The Sisters prepared her body for burial.
 In death as in life, her body lay awkward because of its deformity.
 They put a pillow under her head and put her body in the right position because she was so crippled.
 Sr. Rose later said that she looked like an angel lying in her coffin.
 Rose was buried on her 34th birthday.
 Hers was an ordinary life made rich by faithfulness to the sacraments, and by prayer.

-Acknowledging a Favor
+Acknowledging a Favour

 By Email: bishop@pgdiocese.bc.ca